TheKing-coder68/TheKing-coder68/README.md

 ## 📫  How to reach me

 I'm soon to be setting up social media accounts, will post them when they're ready!
-But for know friend me on Discord at King_CS_HS#3695
+But for now, friend me on Discord at King_CS_HS#3695
 # My Stats
 ![King's GitHub stats](https://github-readme-stats.vercel.app/api?username=theKing-coder68&show_icons=true&theme=cobalt)